As Maui wildfires death toll nears 100, anger grows

 "We are really focused, as far as I'm concerned, on the need for rescue, and, sadly, the location of more bodies."

-Rep. Jill Tokuda, of Hawaii, said on the CBS News broadcast "Face the Nation" Sunday that the state's warning sirens "likely did not go off" in Maui as the fast-moving fire approached Lahaina.
+Rep. Jill Tokuda, of Hawaii, said on the CBS News broadcast "Face the Nation" Sunday that the state's warning sirens "likely did not go off" in Maui as the fire raced towards Lahaina.

 Tokuda, a Democrat whose district includes Maui said, "Everybody who has ever lived in Hawaii knows the warning sirens.
 It goes off once a month, every month, at 12 noon and it blares.
 And if it doesn't, it gets fixed because that is our first line of defense."

-She also suggested that warning signals typically sent to mobile phones could have been affected by mass power outages reported on Maui when the wildfires broke out.
+She also suggested that warning signals typically sent to mobile phones could have been affected by mass power outages reported on Maui, which was experiencing extremely windy conditions when the wildfires broke out.
 Those outages likely prevented people from accessing useful information about the nature of the warning and guidance on how they should proceed.

 Gov. Josh Green said Sunday that some 2,700 structures were destroyed in Lahaina with an estimated value of $5.6 billion.